rianmcguire/1brc-ruby/slides.md

 The simplest tool is one you already have - it's built into your shell.
 You can prepend `time` to any command.

-Demo:
-time ./001_baseline.rb measurements_1M.txt

-I'm running this with an input file with only 1 million lines for the sake of time.

-If I run it multiple times, you'll see that the time is different on each run - there's some noise in the measurements.

-That can be a bit of a trap when you're trying to determine if a change you just made improved the performance - it's quite easy to trick yourself into thinking something has worked.
-Ideally you want to do multiple runs and average them.

-There's tool I found called hyperfine that automates this, and it can also compare different commands and tell you the relative performance difference.
-I'll give a demo of that soon.
 -->

 ---